dana-i2cat/felix/README-KVM.md

 OVERVIEW OF KVM-CRM
 ===================

-FELIX KVM-based Compute Resource Manager (KVM-CRM) is a KVM-based virtual machine (VM) management software for testbed management.
+FELIX KVM-based Computing Resource Manager (KVM-CRM) is a KVM-based virtual machine (VM) management software for testbed management.
 It based on OFELIA Control Framework (OCF).
 It controls experimentation life-cycle; reservation,